91st Training Division: Interwar period

 The 91st Division headquarters arrived at the port of Brooklyn, New York, aboard the on 16 April 1919 after 11 months of overseas service and was demobilized on 13 May 1919 at the Presidio of San Francisco, California.
 The 91st Division was reconstituted in the Organized Reserve on 24 June 1921, allotted to the Ninth Corps Area, and assigned to the XIX Corps.
-The division was further allotted to the state of California as its home area.
+The division was further allotted the state of California as its home area.
 The division headquarters was organized in November 1921 in Building 88 at the Presidio of San Francisco.
 The headquarters was later moved to Building 172 at the Presidio and remained there until activated for World War II.
 To maintain communications with the officers of the division, the division staff published a newsletter titled “The 91st Division Bulletin.”
 The newsletter informed the division’s members of such things as when and where the inactive training sessions were to be held, what the division’s summer training quotas were, where the camps were to be held, and which units would be assigned to help conduct the Citizens Military Training Camps (CMTC).